Symmetries in PAC-Bayesian Learning: Introduction

+However, both assumptions are restrictive in many practical scenarios.
+Real-world data often exhibit more complex or non-compact symmetries.
+For example, (i) the non-compact group of translations is an important class of symmetries that plays a central role in convolutional architectures of neural networks \cite{biscione2021translation}.
+Furthermore, (ii) real-world data distributions are usually not invariant under relevant transformations, for example, an upside-down filled cup of water is unlikely to occur in natural data.

+In this work, we address this gap by studying learning under general non-compact and non-uniform symmetries.
+Our analysis is based on a PAC-Bayesian framework, which is particularly well suited to this setting because it allows data-dependent and non-uniform priors over hypothesis classes.
+This flexibility makes it possible to handle symmetries for which no uniform measure exists and to account explicitly for deviations from distributional invariance.

-In this work, we analyze models under general non-compact and non-uniform symmetry using a PAC-Bayesian Learning approach.
-Our framework delivers the theoretical foundations and guarantees for the, in practice, oftentimes reported and improved performance of models that exploit symmetry of the data.
-Exemplarily, our theoretical findings are supported by a numerical experiment that evaluates the PAC-Bayesian bound explicitly.
+We derive PAC-Bayesian generalization bounds that explain the benefits of exploiting symmetries, if they are synchronized between the hypothesis class and the data distribution.
+Thereby, our framework delivers the theoretical foundations and guarantees for the, in practice, oftentimes reported and improved performance of models that exploit symmetry of the data.
+Unlike previous work, we include non-compact symmetry groups and non-invariant data distributions, which, to the best of our knowledge, is the first PAC-Bayesian generalization analysis that accommodates non-compact symmetries and thereby covers translation-invariant architectures within a unified theoretical framework.
+Finally, our theoretical findings are supported by a numerical experiment that evaluates the PAC-Bayesian bound explicitly.

-To the best of our knowledge, since the group of translations is non-compact, we provide the first PAC-Bayesian generalization bounds that explain the practical benefit and success of convolutional neural networks, which are translation invariant.